getting to the start

 Qantas policy:

 To be accepted for carriage, bicycles must be suitably packed in a bike box.
 Bike boxes can be purchased from most Australian Qantas Terminals.
-Customers can travel with their own bike box, however it must not exceed the dimensions and must be properly and securely packed.
-Qantas bike pack dimensions are: Length: 140cm (55in), Width: 30cm (12in), Height: 80cm (32in)
+Customers can travel with their own bike box, it must not exceed the dimensions and must be properly and securely packed.
+Qantas bike pack dimensions are: Length: 140 cm (55in), Width: 30 cm (12in), Height: 80 cm (32in)

 Tyres must be deflated, Pedals must be removed, Handle bars must be fixed parallel to the frame, If the bicycles length exceeds 140cm (55in), the front wheel should be removed and fixed beside the rear wheel, inside the bike box.

 The Virginblue policy is different.
-Also must be packed in a bike box, cost $15 at all airports but confirm a day or two before that they have them.
+Also must be packed in a bike box, which costs $25 at all airports, but confirm a day or two before that they have them.

 Remove front wheel, Remove back wheel if necessary (easiest if the bike is in the highest gear), Remove pedals, Lower or remove seat post, Turn handle bars sideways and tape to the frame, ensuring the front forks are secured, Remove any accessories (e.g. front carriers), Deflate the bicycle tyres.